Industry initiatives and corporate citizenship

 Participation in industry initiatives

 The LLB Group derives from its corporate values and its guiding principles a strong commitment to responsible banking.
-By participating in various industry initiatives, we bring our ideals to the financial industry and also advance our goals; this applies not least to the area of sustainability.
+By participating in various industry initiatives, we bring our ideals to the financial industry and, in doing so, also help advance our goals.
+This applies not least to the area of sustainability.

 As an active member of the Liechtenstein Bankers Association (LBA), LLB AG is committed to making Liechtenstein a sustainable financial centre.
 It has long worked within the framework of the LBA towards making sustainable finance an important pillar of the banking centre’s strategy.
 Behind this is the understanding that the financial industry is crucial in the transformation towards a more sustainable economy.

 Moved by conviction to do the right thing, we joined the UN Net-Zero Banking Alliance in 2021.
-We plan in 2022 to become a member of The Climate Pledge.
-Following our membership in summer 2020 of the UN Principles for Responsible Investment (UN PRI) Finance Initiative, we are also committed to the goal of responsible investment management.
+We became a member of both The Climate Pledge and the UN Global Compact in 2022.
+Following our membership in summer 2020 of the UN Principles for Responsible Investment Finance Initiative, we are also committed to responsible investment management.
 Social and ecological issues are central to this (see chapter “Responsibilities for the economy, society and environment”).
-And last but not least, its membership of the Principles for Responsible Banking initiative, which the LLB Group took up back in 2020, underlines its increased commitment to sustainability and climate protection.
+And last but not least, its membership of the Principles for Responsible Banking initiative, which the LLB Group assumed in 2020, underlines its increased commitment to sustainability and climate protection.

-When it comes to the positioning and visibility of the LLB Group, the area of sponsoring and events plays a central role.
+When it comes to the positioning and visibility of the LLB Group, the area of sponsoring and events plays an important role.
 The aim of our sponsoring strategy is to gain stakeholders as brand ambassadors.
 We observe thereby the following principles:

 - We want our four values (integrity, respectfulness, excellence and pioneering) to be experienced on an emotional and professional level through our activities.